Paul Kyser

 Paul Kyser (born December 6, 1943) is an American promoter, record label owner, singer, songwriter, record producer and arranger.
+He wrote and co-produced the hit "Dawning of Love" with Tom Vetri for Devotion.
+He also wrote "Body and Soul (That's the Way It's Got to Be)" for the group Soul Generation and "Where Were You (When I Needed You)" for Jimmy Briscoe and the Little Beavers.
 Along with Leon Stuckey he co-wrote "Just How Sweet Is Your Love" for Rhyze, which appears on the Boogie's Gonna Getcha: '80s New York Boogie compilation album.
 He co-wrote "Be My #2" which appears on the R. Kelly Untitled album.
-He is also credited with discovering the group Jimmy Briscoe & The Little Beavers.
+He is also credited with discovering Jimmy Briscoe & The Little Beavers.

 Background

-Kyser is responsible for singer Retta Young meeting her future husband Al Goodman, who would be notable for his involvement with the groups Moments, and Ray, Goodman & Brown.
+Paul Kyser is from New Jersey.
+He is responsible for singer Retta Young meeting her future husband Al Goodman, who would be notable for his involvement with the groups Moments, and Ray, Goodman & Brown.